njadid/asynch_py/docs/c_api.rst

 -  Inputs

--  asynchsolver\* asynch: Pointer to the *asynchsolver* object to use.
+-  asynchsolver\* asynch: Pointer to the AsynchSolver object to use.

 ::

 Python Interface:
 Initialize_Model()

-This routine sets the model specific routines for each link for the *asynchsolver* object as set in the global file read by *Asynch_Parse_GBL*.
+This routine sets the model specific routines for each link for the AsynchSolver object as set in the global file read by *Asynch_Parse_GBL*.
 This routine should be called after *Asynch_Partition_Network* and *Asynch_Load_Network_Parameters* have been called.

 Asynch_Load_Initial_Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~